sgorgun/filter-by-predicate-interfaces/README.md

 - Define predicate as a `Verify` method of the [IPredicate](FilterByPredicate/IPredicate.cs) interface.
 The implementation details of the predicate logic are left to the derived classes.

+- Put the common part of the code as a skeleton of operations in the `Select` extesion method of the [ArrayExtensions](FilterByPredicate) static class.
+The method must contain the `IPredicate` interface as a parameter.

 - Develop derived classes for described above predicates.
 Place the solutions in two separate projects:

     - [Filter by Digit](FilerByDigit);